2ndGAB/WPCacheManager/README.md

 # New methods:
 So the new methods have been added to OSMDroid CacheManager.
 All added methods take care of the extra tiles downloaded around the GePoints list.
-So the method `extendedBoundsFromGeoPoints` returns a larger area than the original `BoundingBoxE6.fromGeoPoints(geoPoints)`.
+So the method `extendedBoundsFromGeoPoints(geoPoints)` returns a larger area than the original `BoundingBoxE6.fromGeoPoints(geoPoints)`.

     public int possibleTilesCovered(ArrayList<GeoPoint> geoPoints, final int zoomMin, final int zoomMax);